 Now bring up the Clipping pattern from the SDR BT.709->Evaluation section.
 There are six sections to check different kinds of clipping, but for this purpose, you only need to look at the red, green and blue squares.
 Each one should look like concentric squares of increasing or decreasing brightness.
 If all of the colors look like concentric squares and not a solid square, then you’re done and can move on.
 If one or more of the colors are clipped, try reducing the Contrast control and see if the concentric squares appear.
 As with the Contrast pattern, the object is to turn Contrast down to the highest setting that shows as many of the concentric squares as possible.
 If reducing the Contrast control doesn’t reveal any new concentric squares, then return it to the value you found using the Contrast pattern.

 For more information, please read our article Setting the Contrast Control.

 Now you are ready to set the Brightness control.
-Bring up the Brightness pattern from the Video Calibration section using the Blu-ray remote, then bring up the Brightness control using the display remote.
+Bring up the Brightness pattern from the Video Setup section using the Blu-ray remote, then bring up the Brightness control using the display remote.
 If you haven’t already written down the current Brightness control setting, do so now.

 Try raising the Brightness control all the way and then lowering it all the way and watch what happens to the pattern.
 With the Brightness control at maximum, on most displays you will see four vertical bars on screen and a checkerboard pattern in the background.
 With the Brightness control at minimum, on most displays you’ll see a completely black screen.
 If you never see the two leftmost bars no matter where the Brightness control is positioned, then your display or player is clipping the below-reference image data; use the Alternate Brightness Adjustment mentioned lower down.